Lions and Muons: Optimization via Stochastic Frank-Wolfe under Heavy-Tailed Noise: More Related Works

 \textbf{Heavy-tailed noise.} Stochastic gradients in deep learning are widely known to exhibit heavy-tailed noise \citep{zhang2020adaptive,gurbuzbalaban2021heavy,hodgkinson2021multiplicative,kunstner2023noise,ahn2023linear}.
 The heavy-tailed noise condition in SGD was first explored in the work of \citet{zhang2020adaptive}, where the authors provide convergence guarantees in expectation for SGD with clipping. \citet{gorbunov2020stochastic} show high probability bounds for SGD under the bounded variance assumption in the smooth convex case.
 Subsequent works by \citet{gorbunov2022clipped} and \citet{gorbunov2023high} extend the applicability of gradient clipping and moment-based analysis to variational inequality problems.
-Another work by \citet{mai2021stability} studies the stability and convergence properties of clipped SGD for convex and weakly convex functions with rapidly growing subgradients. \citet{cutkosky2021high} demonstrate that combining gradient clipping, momentum, and normalized gradient descent leads to high-probability convergence under the $p_{th}$ bounded moment assumption for general non-convex functions. \citet{nguyen2023improved} present an alternative analysis method for showing high-probability convergence in various clipped gradient methods and prove convergence gurantees for the convex and nonconvex setting.
+Another work by \citet{mai2021stability} studies the stability and convergence properties of clipped SGD for convex and weakly convex functions with rapidly growing subgradients. \citet{cutkosky2021high} demonstrate that combining gradient clipping, momentum, and normalized gradient descent leads to high-probability convergence under the $p_{th}$ bounded moment assumption for general non-convex functions.
+Adaptive gradient methods have also been studied under the same assumption.
+Specifically, \citet{li2023highprobabilityanalysisnonconvex} derive high-probability convergence and generalization bounds for clipped SGD and its momentum and adaptive variants in the non-convex setting, and \citet{chezhegov2025clippingimprovesadamnormadagradnorm} similarly provide convergence guarantees for clipped Adam and AdaGrad under heavy-tailed noise in both convex and non-convex regimes. \citet{nguyen2023improved} present an alternative analysis method for showing high-probability convergence in various clipped gradient methods and prove convergence gurantees for the convex and nonconvex setting.
 Later, \citet{hubler2024gradient} provide an in-expectation convergence of normalized SGD that does not require the specification of any algorithmic parameters.
-A noteworthy insight is uncovered by the recent work of \citet{schaipp2024sgd}, whose framework reveals that clipped gradient methods implicitly perform a median estimation over iterations.
+A noteworthy insight is uncovered by the recent work of \citet{schaipp2024sgd}, which reveals that clipped gradient methods implicitly perform a median estimation over iterations.